chauff/cse1500-web-transcripts/Assignment-1.md

 ### 4.3)

-Which *game features* in the examples of 4.1) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
+Which *game features* in the examples of 4.2) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
 Why?
 Discuss **three** positive and **three** negative features.

 ---

 ## 5. Design your own board game app

-Having looked at at least four existing implementations of your chosen board game (4.1), you are now in a position to design your own game interface.
-Similar to the wireframe example in the course book (check Chapter 2 if you have not done so yet), start designing your own application.
+Having looked at at least four existing implementations of your chosen board game (Exercise 4.2), you are now in a position to design your own game interface.
+Similar to the wireframe example in the course book (check Chapter 2 if you have not done so yet) and the [demo code wireframes](demo-code/balloons-wireframes), start designing your own application.
 Create one **splash screen** and one **game screen**.
-As pointed out already, your web application should be designed for the standard Desktop interface (i.e. not mobile).
+As pointed out already, your web application should be designed for the standard Desktop interface.
 Use the software of your choice to create those wireframes.
 If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).

 ### 5.1)

-Create a design for the splash screen (entry page): think of a name for your application, a short description & a logo.
+Create a design for the splash screen (also known as *entry page*): think of a name for your application, a short description & a logo.
 Feel free to use media (images, sound) with a Creative Commons license.
 [You can start your resource search here](https://search.creativecommons.org/).

 ### 5.2)

-Create a design for the game screen, keeping the requirements listed above in mind as well as your findings in 4.2).
+Create a design for the game screen, keeping the requirements listed above in mind as well as your findings in Exercise 4.3).
 You have a lot of artistic freedom in designing the board and game information.

 ### 5.3)